Human safari (terror campaign): Casualties

 A representative from the Kherson military administration said nearly half of the 547 casualties reported from 1 July to 9 September 2024 were caused by drones.
-As of April of 2025, this includes 121 civilian casualties according to the Kherson Prosecutors Office.
+As of April 2025, this includes 121 civilian casualties according to the Kherson Prosecutors Office.

 Ukraine's TSN news programme reported a record high of 330 drone strikes and 224 explosive drops on 9 September.
 On 31 October, the military administration said that 30 civilians had been killed by drone attacks in Kherson since 1 July.
 In the same period, more than 5,000 drone attacks had been recorded resulting in over 400 injured civilians.